List of Magical Girl Raising Project characters: Magical Girl Raising Project: JOKERS

 A magical girl running a beauty salon who gets dragged to S-City by her best friend, Marika, after the latter learns about the "artificial magical girls" from an anonymous message from Pfle and Frederica.
 Her magical girl outfit resembles a fashionista.
 Though acting like she hates Marika, she secretly likes getting into trouble with her.
-She is the eighth magical girl, killed by a Shufflin clone.
+She is the eighth magical girl to die, killed by a Shufflin clone.

 Her ability allows her to alter another's appearance.
 She also possesses a pair of magical scissors, which she uses as her primary weapon.